rdelpeso/p5-examples/README.md

 # p5-examples
-Examples of using p5 in a non-traditional way.
+Examples of using p5 in non-traditional ways.

 ## Prerequisites
 All samples were tested with node 8 and above.
 If something is not working as